British rule in Burma: Burmese nationalism

+Early days

-By the turn of the century, a nationalist movement began to take shape in the form of the Young Men's Buddhist Association (YMBA), modelled after the YMCA, as religious associations were allowed by the colonial authorities.
-They were later superseded by the General Council of Burmese Associations (GCBA) which was linked with Wunthanu athin or National Associations that sprang up in villages throughout Burma Proper.
+By early twentieth century, a nationalist movement began to take shape in the form of the Young Men's Buddhist Association (YMBA), formed in 1906, modelled after the YMCA, as religious associations were allowed by the colonial authorities.
+They began to establish a number of schools through private donations and government grants.
+The YMBA was later superseded by the General Council of Burmese Associations (GCBA) which was linked with Wunthanu athin or National Associations that sprang up in villages throughout Burma.
 Between 1900 and 1911 the "Irish Buddhist" U Dhammaloka publicly challenged Christianity and imperial power, leading to two trials for sedition.

 A new generation of Burmese leaders arose in the early twentieth century from amongst the educated classes, some of whom were permitted to go to London to study law.
 They returned with the belief that the Burmese situation could be improved through reform.
 Progressive constitutional reform in the early 1920s led to a legislature with limited powers, a university and more autonomy for Burma within the administration of India.
 Efforts were undertaken to increase the representation of Burmese in the civil service.
 Some people began to feel that the rate of change was not fast enough and the reforms not extensive enough.